Complexity and Complex Systems From Life on Earth to the Universe

 A beautiful paper was published in 2017 by Alyssa Adams, Hector Zenil, Paul C. W. Davies, and Sara I. Walker titled Formal Definitions of Unbounded Evolution and Innovation Reveal Universal Mechanisms for Open-Ended Evolution in Dynamical Systems, where a formal definition of innovation was proposed.
 The paper also described a model of a system (using CA), where not only the states evolved but also the rules, and here is how it works.

 A system capable of innovation must necessarily consist of two subsystems which the authors labelled organism and environment.
 Both subsystems are coupled such that changes in one impact the other and vice versa.
-This phenomenon is not uncommon in nature, as the authors explain:
+This phenomenon is not uncommon, as the authors explain:

 An explicit example is the feedback between genotype and phenotype within a cell: genes are “read-out” to produce changes to the state of expressed proteins and RNAs, and these in turn can feed back to turn individual genes on and off.